 This goes hand-in-hand with pscyhologist Robert Cialdini’s principle of social proof, which maintains that when a person is uncertain about how to behave, he/she will look to others and behave similarly.
 Whether the behavior is morally good or bad, people are more likely to fall in line with it, or assume the behavior is okay, based on other people behaving that way.

-Social media sharing, particularly posts that go viral, seem to be motivated from one or both of these ideas.
-People share what they believe others will approve of or find helpful or enjoyable, as well as shareable.
+Social media sharing, and in particular content that goes viral, all seem to be motivated from one or both of these ideas.
+People share what they believe others will approve of or find helpful, enjoyable and shareable.

-For success with social media, not every company needs a post to become as popular as, say, the Grumpy Cat meme.
+For continued success, not every company needs a post to become a viral trend.
 But you definitely want your brand to become a top-share in your target audience.
-Stimulating the TPJ in your audience requires discovering what drives, motivates, and moves them.
+Stimulating the TPJ in your audience requires the discovery of what drives, motivates, and moves them.
 This reason is why some successful advertising campaigns seem to have little to do with the actual product.
 They play on pop culture, off-the-wall humor, and celebrities to capture the audience’s attention.
-Tap into what your TA loves to share, and then form your marketing strategy around it.
+So tap into what your target loves to share and discuss, then form your marketing strategy around it.
 Who knows?
 The next viral trend could come from you!